-We feel this information should be free, but printing this rare color booklet costs over \$10.
-So we print few copies and give away the e-book. https://AccurateDemocracy.com/AcDem.pdf
+We feel this information should be free, But to print and mail a color book costs about \$10.
+So we print few copies and give away the e-book.

+AccurateDemocracy.com/AcDem.pdf

 Please let others share this to improve voting in your clubs, schools, city and state.
 What will you do or give to live in a more educated and accurate democracy?